sakai-code/pxt-mbit-more-v2/README.md

-# Microbit More v2 MakeCode Extension
+# Microbit More v2 with Radio MakeCode Extension

-This is a MakeCode extension for [Microbit More v2](https://microbit-more.github.io/).
+This is a MakeCode extension for [Microbit More v2 with Radio ](https://sakai-labo.github.io/microbitMorev2-with-Radio.github.io/index-ja.html).

 ## Use as Extension